 James Gleason and Rita Hayworth.

 Down to Earth was made at the height of Rita Hayworth's career.
 She had just come off the success of her most famous role, Gilda, the previous year.
 It is a sequel, of sorts, to Columbia's 1941 hit Here Comes Mr. Jordan.
 Which would be remade as Heaven Can Wait in 1978.
-All three movies feature a airplane in the clouds scene.
-Down to Earth like wise was the inspiration for Xanadu, in 1980.
+All three movies feature an airplane in the clouds scene.
+Down to Earth likewise was the inspiration for Xanadu, in 1980.